 Designed to both nurture and challenge your body, prenatal yoga empowers you to trust in your birthing journey while providing a supportive community to discuss what you are experiencing.
 Whether you are brand new to yoga or an experienced practitioner, you will be guided gracefully through meditation, breathing, and movement.
 The benefits include stress reduction, while strengthening the muscles that support your baby during pregnancy and help prepare you for labor.
 Reconnect with your body’s innate wisdom about birth, bond with baby, and meet other mamas!
 All levels and stages of pregnancy welcome.
 If you can’t make it to a live class, Jamie also leads classes at Ma Yoga Living, an online yoga and education platform for pregnancy, motherhood and beyond.

-Throughout the year Jamie will be teaching several different workshops.
+Throughout the year Jamie will be teaching several different programs, teacher trainings and workshops.
 Check back regularly to see the updated schedule.

 Come join Jamie in a group class at various studios throughout South Orange County.